oegea/adp/README.md

 ### UPDATE AUTHORITY

-The UPDATE AUTHORITY is a remote actor which goal is to provide the latest available versions of a software application.
-UPDATE AUTHORITY will inform, among other parameters, about the URI where the latest update can be downloaded.
+The UPDATE AUTHORITY is a remote actor which goal is to provide the latest available versions of a software application to the UPDATE CLIENT.

 ### UPDATE CLIENT